ropensci/roweb3/content/champions/_index.md

 In its inaugural year, the _rOpenSci Champions Program_ aims to support R developers, from around the world, and who identify themselves as members of a group that is systematically excluded from the open software community to:

 * Gain the skills to develop their own R package or;
-* Gain confidence in submitting an R package for peer review or become a reviewer;
+* Gain confidence in submitting an R package for peer review or become a reviewer.
-* Learn how to lead a workshop or other event about package development or software peer review -  or another rOpenSci activity - in their local community;
+* Learn how to lead a workshop or other event about package development or software peer review -  or another rOpenSci activity - in their local community.
-* Connect with a supportive network of peers and mentors within the R ecosystem;
+* Connect with a supportive network of peers and mentors within the R ecosystem.
-* Provide feedback to help rOpenSci to continue to host relevant, welcoming activities for R developers;
+* Provide feedback to help rOpenSci to continue to host relevant, welcoming activities for R developers.
 * Gain transferable skills and experiences that are sought after for careers in open source software.